idasbrt/idasbrt.github.io/index.md

+---
+layout: default
+---

-This is the front page of my GitHub pages
+This is the front page of my website